servetadil/Checkout/PaymentGateway.Infrastructure/README.md

 # Infrastructure Layer

-This layer is Infrastructure Layer of my project and contains EF DB context.
+This layer is the Infrastructure Layer of the project and contains EF DB context.
-I used Code First aproach therefore project also contains Sql Migration patches.
+Code First approach has been used therefore the project also contains Sql Migration patches.